Puzzle Quest: Puzzle Quest: Challenge of the Warlords

 Puzzle Quest: Challenge of the Warlords was developed by Australian company Infinite Interactive and first released on March 16, 2007.
 The game combines role-playing with tile-matching elements.
 Taking place in a high fantasy setting, the player moves his or her character around the game's world and encounters monsters and other enemies to fight so as to gain experience and acquire treasure as in a typical role-playing game.
 Puzzle Quest was a surprise hit at release and received generally positive reviews for the fusion of the two distinct video game genres.

 Puzzle Quest: Galactrix

-Puzzle Quest: Galactrix was developed by Infinite Interactive for the PC, Nintendo DS, Xbox 360's Xbox Live Arcade, and PlayStation 3's PlayStation Network service, and first released on February 24, 2009.
-It features a science fiction setting.
+Puzzle Quest: Galactrix was developed by Infinite Interactive for Microsoft Windows, Nintendo DS, Xbox 360's Xbox Live Arcade, and PlayStation 3's PlayStation Network service, and first released on February 24, 2009.
+It has a science fiction setting.

 Puzzle Quest 2

 Puzzle Quest 2 was developed by Infinite Interactive for the Nintendo DS, Xbox Live Arcade, iOS, Android, Windows Phone 7, and Microsoft Windows.
 It was released on June 22, 2010.